-In sum, the MVP combines an integrated package of proven interventions in multiple sectors that target simultaneously the availability, acceptability and accessibility dimensions to achieve rapid progress marginalized households to support the accumulation of assets and increase their livelihood opportunities.
+In sum, the MVP combines an integrated package of proven interventions in multiple sectors that target simultaneously the availability, acceptability and accessibility dimensions to achieve rapid progress towards the MDGs at the village level.

 Project initiation and leadership structure

 The MVP is designed by a team of scientists based at the Earth Institute at Columbia University and is implemented as a proof-of-concept project to galvanize support at the national and international levels for coordinated action and sustained investment within the 10-year time frame for the MDGs.
 Project implementation is overseen by the United Nations Development Programme (UNDP).